 Following and measuring your progress will help you adjust the workload if necessary.

 Fun fact ☝️

-Even without a sensor, you can use the app as a diary and manually enter every session you did.
+Even without a sensor, you can now use the GPS tracker to mesure your speed and your cumulative elevation gain.
+In addition, the app can be used as a diary and allows you to manually enter every session you did.
 You can also enter every care session you did on your horse!

 The Equisense mobile app has more than 300 exercises you can pick from to liven up your sessions 😊

 Here’s the theoretical part of programming your training.
 It makes you realize what we should be doing and what we actually do!
 Don’t feel bad, the important thing is to start trying. 😉

 And for those of you who don’t do shows, you can set goals as well and take inspiration from this plan to better prepare your sessions.🙂